How to Remove a printer in Windows 11

 Step 5Finish Removing the Printer

-Windows will now complete the removal process.
-This may take a few seconds, or slightly longer, depending on your printer.
+Windows completes the removal process.
+This takes a few seconds, or slightly longer, depending on your printer.

 Summary